sureshgurjar/google_pay_ui/README.md

  This is a Google Pay UI design for Desktop, and it is also mobile responsive.
-Languages used: HTML, CSS, SCSS
+Languages and other supporting libraries used: HTML, CSS, SCSS, Bootstrap, Google Fonts.

-project link: <a href="sureshgurjar.github.io/google_pay_ui">sureshgurjar.github.io/google_pay_ui</a>
+project link: sureshgurjar.github.io/google_pay_ui